 If the worst happens and you lose your drive, with the Managed version of the D300 IronKey, you can remotely delete your files so you can be sure they won’t fall into the wrong hands.

-We’re cheating a bit by including the Samsung Portable T5, as it’s not a USB flash stick at all but a full external solid-state drive, using the same fast storage technology you will find inside your computer.
+We’re cheating a bit by including the Samsung Portable T5 in our run down of the best USB flash drive, as it’s not a USB flash stick at all but a full external solid-state drive, using the same fast storage technology you will find inside your computer.
 Because of this, it’s faster than any other kind of USB storage, making the absolute most of the high bandwidth of USB 3.1 to deliver transfer speeds up to 550 MB/sec.

 As such, it’s also considerably more expensive than a standard flash stick, with some eye-watering high prices for the 512GB version.
 You definitely don’t need that kind of speed purely for file backup or to carry a few JPEG images around, but instead, it’s so fast you can edit and work with large files directly on the T5 itself.